GPT4Dev/awsBedrock-API-Builder-CommandPattern/README.md

 # Amazon Bedrock API with Builder and Command Patterns

 [Amazon Bedrock](https://aws.amazon.com/bedrock) offers choice of high-performing foundation models from leading AI companies like AI21 Labs, Anthropic, Cohere, Stability AI, and Amazon through a single API.
-Despite the uniform API, each foun
+Despite the uniform API, each foundation model has its unique schema, making AP